graphql/graphql.github.io/site/docs/BestPractice-ServingOverHTTP.md

 http://myapi/graphql?query={me{name}}
 ```

 Query variables can be sent as a JSON-encoded string in an additional query parameter called `variables`.
+If the query contains several named operations, an `operationName` query parameter can be used to control which one should be executed.

 #### POST request